tristanbuckreis/ccldpy/README.md

 Python package for simulating earthquake rupture surface representation.

-The CCLD program was originially coded in Fortran by Robert Youngs (copyright AmecFW, Inc.), then later updated by Brian Chiou during the NGA-West2 and NGA-Subduction projects (Chiou et al. 2008; Contreras et al. 2020).
+The CCLD program was originially coded in Fortran by Brian Chiou and Robert Youngs (Chiou and Youngs 2008; Appendix B), then later updated by Brian Chiou during the NGA-West2 and NGA-Subduction projects (Chiou et al. 2008; Contreras et al. 2020).
 This version of CCLD replicates the originial simulation code in Python.
 Key changes to the program include the following:
 1. Updated magnitude-area scaling relationship for shallow-<em>crustal</em> type events (Leonard 2014)
-2. Added magnitude-area scaling relationship for <em>stable</em>-continental type events (Leonard 2010).
-Magnitude-aspect ratio is assumed equal to 1.0 with same uncertainty as the relation for shallow-crustal type events.
+2. Added magnitude-area scaling relationship for <em>stable</em>-continental type events (Leonard 2014).
 Shallow-crustal type relations for the position of hypocenter along the rupture surface are assumed.
+3. Flexibility to select different magnitude-based scaling relationships.

 The current version of ccldpy (0.0.1) does not compute distances for real seismic stations, which can be perfomed using the P4CF program (Chiou, B.S-J. 2021).